 2. Give Your Curb Appeal Some TLC

-Reseed the lawn and give “curb appeal” some attention.
-A lush lawn is a guaranteed ROI, as in a 300% return!
+Reseed and maintain your lawn to give “curb appeal” some boost.
+Let Heroes Lawn Care experts do the work and enjoy a guaranteed ROI.
 It’s a big, beautiful part of your home’s first impression and suggests a house that’s been cared for.
 Also, trim bushes, plant some colorful native flowers, or place some pretty potted plants by the front door.

 3. Re-Paint Your Walls, and Stick to Neutrals

 Go beige (or white).
 Walls in a fresh, neutral color are the foundation of good staging.
 It’s not the time to be trendy, and certainly not the time to leave that bedroom purple.
 Beige and white continue to be the go-to colors over time: neutral without being glum.
 No need to be boring!
 There are many subtly interesting shades out there.